 When to Use a Founders’ Agreement?

-Although using a template is optional, entrepreneurial experts do not recommend starting up a business without one fully vetted and signed by the owner and co-owners of the business.
 As soon as two or more individuals decide to create a business together, the first thing they should always do is protect the viability of the business by developing a founders’ agreement.

 Nobody enters into a business partnership expecting the worst to happen down the road.
 The first several months of a new business are probably the most exciting time for everyone involved.
-The farthest thing from anybody’s mind is the possibility of the business collapsing due to bad faith actions on the part of the owners.
+The farthest thing from anybody’s mind is the possibility of the company collapsing due to bad faith actions on the part of the owners.

 How to Write a Founders’ Agreement

-Look at any sample founders’ agreement and you’ll likely feel a little intimidated by the complexity of details and concepts included in the document.
-Also, be aware that writing an agreement from scratch isn’t a task you can complete in a few hours.
+Also, be aware that writing a contract from scratch isn’t a task you can complete in a few hours.
 Depending on the type of business you and your co-owners plan to launch, it could take a week or more to devise an agreement that everyone involved would consider comprehensive and complete.

 - How will the ownership percentage be distributed among the owners?

-- What is each person’s contributory role as company owner (job description, duties, time commitments, etc?)
+- What is each person’s contributory role as company owner (job description, duties, time commitments, etc.?)

 - Are ownership shares (percentages) conditional to vesting according to continuous partnership in the business?